hawlaDAED/DAEDALUS/README.md

 This README is not yet complete.

 This project is a sister project of Icarus (https://github.com/TheDudes/Project_Icarus).
 Icarus interprets a structured text and then forwards binary commands to Daedalus via TCP/IP.
-Daedalus interprets these commands and translates them to the more less high-leveled Modbus protocol.
+Daedalus interprets these commands and translates them to the less high-leveled Modbus protocol.
 That means: Daedalus encapsulates polling work and simplifies the protocol for Icarus.

 SPS2Modbus Protocol